Kragrathea/pgcode/README.md

 NOTE: For now URLS must be in the format http://servername:port without any trailing path info.

-# Using an API key to connect
-If you have Moonraker secured behind a user name and password then you can use an API key to allow PrettyGCode to connect.
 Specify the API key in the URL like this:

 http://fluiddpi.local:7136?apiKey=<moonraker api key>

 or
 http://fluiddpi.local:7136?server=http://fluiddpi.local:7125&apiKey=<moonraker api key>

-You can get your API key in Fluidd under Settings->Authentication.
-Look for a button that says API KEY next to where you add users.

 # Setting printer bed volume
 By default the bed volume is 300x300 with the origin at the corner.
 If that doesn't match your printer you can adjust it via a URL parameter.
 Supported origins are currently, "center" and "lowerleft"